-The air around Isaac Street Plaza in Norwalk was cold and hushed, but it was just a short elevator ride away to a sizzling subterranean fete that brought a burst of energy to Fairfield County’s arts and culture scene.
+Norwalk’s Isaac Street Plaza was cold and hushed, but it was just a short elevator ride away to a sizzling subterranean fete that brought a burst of energy to Fairfield County’s arts and culture scene.

-The party, A Beautiful Spectacle 2, tapped burlesque and pole dancers, musicians and deejays, artists and filmmakers for a rapid fire series of live performances at the Factory Underground, a 7,000-square-foot studio and event space that evokes the subtle grit and urban vibe of a Greenwich Village gallery.
+The party, A Beautiful Spectacle 2, featured burlesque and pole dancers, musicians and DJs, artists and filmmakers for a rapid fire series of live performances at the Factory Underground, a 7,000-square-foot studio and event space in Downtown Norwalk.

-Attendees -- a mix of young professionals and middle-aged art lovers -- noshed on oysters, ceviche, meatballs and crab cakes (all generously donated by local vendors) while watching the performances and eying artwork from painters Gordon Skinner and Frank Foster Post.
-The beer, wine, margaritas and moonshine (Onyx Moonshine makes a mean cocktail!) flowed copiously throughout the evening.
+Attendees noshed on oysters, ceviche, meatballs and crab cakes (all generously donated by local vendors) while watching the performances and eying artwork from painters Gordon Skinner and Frank Foster Post.
+Beer, wine, margaritas and moonshine (Onyx Moonshine makes a mean cocktail!) flowed throughout the evening.

 “People are starving for it,” said Logan, who launched The Fairfield County Beat five years ago.